-Another US business title, Supply Chain Drive, reports that companies that have reshored to the US are typically smaller producers targeting niche markets, while bigger firms have often struggled to recruit the skilled labour they require, with some having to invest in automation.
+Another US business title, Supply Chain Drive, reported that companies that have reshored to the US are typically smaller producers targeting niche markets, while bigger firms have often struggled to recruit the skilled labour they require, with some having to invest in automation.
 Relatedly, several central and eastern European nearshoring locations have invested significantly in robot technology to make themselves attractive to multinationals.

 But while automation is clearly an option for companies wishing to relocate from China, it requires significant upfront expenditure as part of a transition that will throw up a number of other substantial costs and complications.

-In the Global Supply Chain Law Blog, Rosemary Coates, the executive director of the Reshoring Institute, an organisation that helps corporates move supply chains back to the US, says those wanting to exit China face paying off local employment contracts, commonly 1-2 years in length; the Chinese government may not allow their equipment to be relocated; and local partners might continue to produce their product after they have left.
+In the Global Supply Chain Law Blog, Rosemary Coates, the executive director of the Reshoring Institute, an organisation that helps corporates move supply chains back to the US, said those wanting to exit China face several challenges: paying off local employment contracts, commonly 1-2 years in length; the Chinese government may not allow their equipment to be relocated; and local partners might continue to produce their product after they have left.

 There is a view that western political leaders may have been too quick to offer reshoring solutions to the problems their domestic manufacturers have faced.
-Writing in Yale Global Online, Stephen Roach of Yale University, a former Chairman of Morgan Stanley Asia, argues that in “their rush to embrace nationalistic, anti-China clamouring for supply-chain liberation, politicians are all but ignoring the complexity of these networks and the considerable amount of time and effort required to construct them”.
+Writing in Yale Global Online, Stephen Roach of Yale University, a former chairman of Morgan Stanley Asia, argued that in “their rush to embrace nationalistic, anti-China clamouring for supply-chain liberation, politicians are all but ignoring the complexity of these networks and the considerable amount of time and effort required to construct them”.

 While at least some reshoring is probable due to the pandemic, a broader geographic shift in production seems likely to be limited by the associated costs and logistical issues.
 Some experts suggest that it makes sense for companies planning for disruptive events to build greater resilience into their supply chains.